122 N. McDowell St. Charlotte, NC 28204

 Even though you may have strong negative feelings about your former spouse or partner, one of the biggest mistakes you can make is putting those feelings above the best interests of your children.
 Refusing to communicate reasonably could make the judge think that your desire to hurt the other parent is greater than your desire to be a positive role model for your child.

 Instead, try to keep an open and constructive dialogue with the other side.
-If emotional factors make it hard to do this, consider hiring an experienced family law attorney who can handle communication for you and provide valuable advice about when to compromise and when to take a stand.
+If emotional factors make it hard to do this, consider seeking out a therapist or counselor who can assist you with navigating these interactions.
+You can also hire an experienced family law attorney who can handle communication for you and provide valuable advice about when to compromise and when to take a stand.

 In general, the court will not look kindly on any attempt to cut off the other parent from seeing their child without the support of a court order.
 Of course, there are times when you can’t wait for a court order.
 If the other parent or the environment poses a danger to your child, like if you suspect physical abuse or unsanitary living conditions, then you may have grounds to refuse visitation.

 However, such instances are limited to real and immediate threats.
 Stopping visitation as a penalty for other matters, like missing child support payments, can end up making situations more complicated and put you in contempt of court.
-You should always consult an attorney before attempting to violate a visitation schedule the court has laid out if it’s not an absolute emergency.
+Even a verbal threat of withholding visitation from your ex can hurt your child custody case.
+You should always consult an attorney about how to handle a situation where there is a court order in place and an emergency has come up that needs to be dealt with.

 RELATED: What Can I Do About Parental Alienation?

 Social media accounts can seem like a private space to vent frustrations and receive support from friends.
-The reality is that these accounts are public, and anything you post on them could come up in court.
-Posts that could lead the judge to form a negative opinion about your conduct or your influence on your child can be very damaging to your attempts at a favorable custody ruling from the judge:
+The reality is that these accounts are public, and anything you post online could come up in court.
+Some posts can lead the judge to form a negative opinion about your conduct or your influence on your child, and can be very damaging to your child custody ruling.
+These may include:

 • Pictures of you intoxicated or using illegal drugs